iraj465/iraj465.github.io/_posts/2021-08-18-gsoc-2021-final-report.md

 - [License](#license)

 ## Getting started
-Firstly, to get started clone this [repository](https://github.com/robbat2/rgw-s3-coverage-testing).To build the RGW `s3-tests` testing environment with coverage follow the instructions below:
+Firstly, to get started clone this [repository](https://github.com/robbat2/rgw-s3-coverage-testing).
+Then, to build the RGW `s3-tests` testing environment with coverage follow the instructions below:

 ``Build using Scripts (stable)``: The script **bootstrap** starts a [ceph-demo](https://github.com/ceph/ceph-container/blob/master/src/daemon/demo.sh) cluster in a container and also an [s3-tests](https://github.com/ceph/s3-tests) container against the RGW of the ceph-demo cluster.
 It also automates generating `coverage` reports `(JSON+XML+HTML)` and a XML output of s3-tests that was run (nose-output.xml).

 A sample configuration file named ``s3tests.conf.SAMPLE`` has been provided in this repo which serves as the configuration file for running s3tests.
 Make changes in the ``.SAMPLE`` file itself, boostrap script would generate corresponding ``.conf`` file for you with appropriate configurations.